msgpt/sapphire/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a interview challenge made by Outsystems.

 ## Available Scripts